raban2/TodoApp/README.md

 # ToDo App

-A todo app  written in java using the fragments,Components,MVVM and persistance A user may add task to todo task list,update the tasks as per their requirement, view all the tasks they have completed or not completed as well as ,Share their notes via bluetooth,gmail and delete all the tasks or only the completed task.This app  helps  user to record their daily activities.
+A todo app  written in java using the fragments,Components,MVVM,Life cycle and persistance A user may add task to todo task list,update the tasks as per their requirement, view all the tasks they have completed or not completed as well as ,Share their notes via bluetooth,gmail and delete all the tasks or only the completed task.This app  helps  user to record their daily activities.

 ## UI Of ToDo App

-### Icon Launcher
+### Application Icon

- This is Icon Launcher of my ToDo App where user can see the Icon of our APP while installing.
+ This is Application Icon of my ToDo App where user can see the Icon while installing.

  ![add](gifs/icon.gif)